pino44io/github.com/tools/README.md

 To facilitate the process I create this script to upload folders of images to a dump discord channel/server, while also generating thumbnails for different sizes according to what the albums grid need, getting the AR of the shot for the mentioned grid, and creating a json file to easily use it on the Jekyll site.

-To use this simply create a .env file with a `DISCORD_TOKEN` with the discord bot token.
+To use this simply create a .env file with the following env variables:
+- `DISCORD_TOKEN`: the discord bot's token.
+- `DISCORD_SERVER`: The name of the server to which the channel belongs.
+- `DISCORD_CHANNEL`: The name of the channel in which you will be saving the screenshots.

+Keep in mind that if the channel or the server gets deleted so will the images.

 I recommend compressing the images with [Sqoosh](https://github.com/GoogleChromeLabs/squoosh).
 I personally compress my images using the `mozjpeg` compression with `quality:95`: